morganmccol/vueconf-us-2019/Day 1/08 Advanced Animations with Vue.js/README.md

 View [repo](https://github.com/krystalcampioni/vue-animations).

 - @krystalcampioni github has examples
-- Cool can do loops in CSS (programmatic CSS)
+- can do loops in CSS (programmatic CSS)
 - transition tag is used to access difference stages of inserting and removing elements to the DOM